Factbox: What we know and do not know about the new coronavirus

 Chinese scientists were able to identify the genetic sequence of the new coronavirus and shared it publicly.
 Scientists in Australia have developed a lab-grown version of the virus, a step toward creating a vaccine.

-About 99% of the more than 30,000 cases have been reported in mainland China.
-Nearly 230 cases have been reported in about 27 other countries and regions, a Reuters tally based on official statements shows.
+About 99% of the more than 40,000 cases have been reported in mainland China.
+There have been over 300 cases in 24 other countries, according to the WHO.

 Singapore, Thailand and Japan have the most cases outside of China